US Senate approves $95bn aid for Ukraine and Israel in pre-dawn vote

 Senator JD Vance of Ohio also praised Mr Musk’s outspokenness.

-“I think it's just one more sign to the American people and he's obviously an important American, they think this bill is a bad deal for the country,” Mr Vance told The Independent.
+“I think it’s just one more sign to the American people and he’s obviously an important American, they think this bill is a bad deal for the country,” Mr Vance said.

 But Mr Tillis rebuked Republicans and said that American efforts helped degrade Russia.